KALU-KELECHI-GABRIEL/chatbot-challenge/readme.md

 ## `Client side Code Philosophy`

 Functional components and Hooks are extensively used in this project.
 The Chat.jsx houses the lifecycle methods(useEffect hooks) and each's functionality is documented in the codes.

+## `Google Map API`

+Due to the sensitive nature of exposing an API key.
+I urge any one using this project to obtain an API key from their google cloud settings and create a .env file in the client directory and insert an entry, REACT_APP_API = obtained_API_key